Hamstring Tendinopathy

 Case Study: Hamstring and SI Joint Dysfunction in Female Runner

-Our patient is a 52 year-old female runner who came to us after unsuccessful treatment elsewhere, complaining of mild low back pain shooting down her right leg.
+Our Patient Our patient is a 52 year-old female runner who came to us after unsuccessful treatment elsewhere, complaining of mild low back pain shooting down her right leg.
+She explained that she had never had low back pain before, and that her locus of pain was slightly lower than her lumbar spine and closer […]

 learn more